 When it comes to the fellowship, Ruba says she couldn’t have found a better program.
 “As a mom, I had to go to school from 10 a.m. to 6 p.m. and make sure to drop off, pick up and take care of my daughter’s needs.
 It wasn’t easy, but I had support.
 I would recommend the program for any woman or mother.
 People think they can’t do it because they have children – and that’s not true.
 It was a stressful 12 weeks in terms of picking up my daughter, but it’s a short period of time.
 Now I have the flexibility with work to spend more time with my daughter.
 I also will say that the Hackbright alumnae community was incredibly helpful with my job search.”

-Hackbright Academy is the leading engineering school for women in San Francisco dedicated to closing the gender gap in the tech industry.
+Hackbright Academy is the leading engineering school for gender equality dedicated to closing the gender gap in the tech industry.
 Learn more about Hackbright’s 12-week software engineering program Ruba completed.

 - Hackbright Field Trips (24)